Let’s do a little history, I had to look this up so I’m gonna share it.

 I’m flicking through their menu now as I write this and it looks good.

 Rotisserie pork shoulder, crackling, fennel and apple slaw.
 Or how about sirloin bricks?
 Yes please.
 No idea what that is.
-But, I’d be disappointed if it’s not brick-sized rectangle of meat.
+But, please let it be a meat brick.

 Your dining experience is enhanced with an open kitchen with indoor BBQ and rotisseries, it’s all very master chef, and it works.

 Should you fancy, you’re able to do your whole wedding here and not have to leave (well, you will at 0100am) as it’s licensed for civil weddings.
 Have your heart set on that church wedding?
 No problem, 200 years ago someone built the Bolton Priory Church for you.